(with a pointer at the bottom of this page leading to a new book by Alexander DeVolpi: Lover, Soldier, Reprobate)

 In this 2-volume book, we examine the half century of virtual conflict, with emphasis on nuclear weapons and their delivery systems, finding useful lessons about policies that work and others that don’t.

 Lessons for any nation contemplating an atomic arsenal: Its neighbors and potential adversaries will react, and nuclear arms races are unexpectedly expensive.
 The resulting diversion of national resources from domestic needs is unlikely to be in the best interest of any nation, serving mainly to preserve and expand the power of dictators, ideological extremists, and vested interests.

-Similar messages inherited from the Cold War apply to other — chemical, biological, radiological — weapons for inflicting indiscriminate casualty.
+Similar messages inherited from the Cold War apply to other — chemical, biological, radiological — weapons for inflicting indiscriminate harm.

 Contemporary issues involving nuclear weapons and nuclear power are covered in Volume 2 at two levels: one suitable for non-technical individuals (students, the curious readers, and professionals), and the other level with more details for the technically knowledgeable.
-Nuclear proliferation potential for nations like Iran and North Korea are discussed in detail.
+Discussed in detail is the nuclear proliferation potential for nations like Iran and North Korea.

 Dr. A. DeVolpi, physicist (retired, Argonne National Laboratory); formerly manager of nuclear diagnostics and technical manager of arms control and nonproliferation program; author of Proliferation, Plutonium and Policy and coauthor (with G.E.
 Marsh, T.A.
 Postol, and G.S.
 Stanford) of Born Secret: the H-bomb, the Progressive Case, and National Security.